se-edu/guides/tutorials/gradle.md

 There is no need to run these Gradle tasks manually as they are called automatically by other relevant Gradle tasks.

 * **`compileJava`**: Checks whether the project has the required dependencies to compile and run the main program, and download any missing dependencies before compiling the classes.
-See `build.gradle` → `allprojects` → `dependencies` → `compile` for the list of dependencies required.
 * **`compileTestJava`**: Checks whether the project has the required dependencies to perform testing, and download any missing dependencies before compiling the test classes.
-See `build.gradle` → `allprojects` → `dependencies` → `testCompile` for the list of dependencies required.

 <!-- ==================================================================================================== -->